deity-io/falcon-platform-docs/docs/platform/integration/magento2/getting-started.md

 Flush cache after changing config.

 ### 9. Complete
-Complete, you should now have a fully working Magento 2 / Falcon Platform site
+Complete, you should now have a fully working Magento 2 / DEITY Platform site